News/February 11, 2026

 Observational study finds healthy diets associated with reduced coronary heart disease risk — Evidence Review

-Published in Journal of the American College of Cardiology, by researchers from Harvard T.H.
+Published in JACC, by researchers from Harvard T.H.
 Chan School of Public Health

 Researched byConsensus— the AI search engine for science